 Strength and resistance training uses and builds muscles with repetitive, often weight-bearing, motion exercises.
 Strength training routines should be done 2-3 times per week, with exercises focused on all major muscle groups (arms, legs, core) being done in 1-2 sets of 10-15 repetitions at light to medium intensity.
 If weights and strengthening equipment are too heavy, resistance bands or bodyweight are excellent alternatives to build up strength.
 Wall sits, sit-ups, and push-ups are all simple and equipment-free ways to build muscle mass.

-Stretching warms up and cools down muscles before and after cardio activities and strength building.
-Stretching also improves flexibility, which in turn reduces the likelihood for injuries, improves range of motion, and lessens muscle soreness and stiffness.
-Gentle stretching, yoga, Pilates, and Tai Chi all contribute to overall flexibility and are low impact on joints.
+Stretching warms up and cools down your muscles before and after cardio activities and strength building.
+Stretching also improves flexibility, which reduces the likelihood of injuries, improves your range of motion, and lessens muscle soreness and stiffness.
+Gentle stretching, yoga, Pilates, and Tai Chi all contribute to overall flexibility and are low impact exercises on joints.
 Light stretching and flexibility exercises are safe when done daily and overall fitness and activities will benefit from them.

-Care should be taken to ease into new routines and accommodate for the current level of fitness, proneness to injuries, and any pre-existing health conditions.
-Note that when starting a new fitness regimen, participants should always check with their doctor to determine the safest and most effective plan.
+Care should be taken to ease into new routines and accommodate the current level of fitness, proneness to injuries, and any pre-existing health conditions.
+Again, when starting a new fitness regimen, participants should always check with their doctor to determine the safest and most effective plan.
 Active and aging adults should also let their physician know if they are experiencing:

 Interested in learning more about establishing a senior fitness and activity plan?
 The experts at NWPC are here to help you safely set and achieve your health and wellness goals.